louistcooper/FoundryVTT-Discord-Bot/README.md

 # AWS EC2 Controller Discord Bot
->Updated for 2023 by Mike Barley for new versions of Boto3 and Discord.
+>Updated for 2023 by Mike Barley for new versions of Boto3 and Discord. @jakebox and @leobeosab did the work

 Control an EC2 instance from discord - used for a mincreaft server.